osg-htc/docs/docs/site-planning.md

 ## Recommendations

-<span class="twiki-macro ICON">hand</span> In this section we outline %RED%important<span class="twiki-macro ENDCOLOR"></span> recommendations for setting up an OSG site.
+In this section we outline %RED%important%ENDCOLOR% recommendations for setting up an OSG site.
 The recommendations are based on the knowledge of experienced system administrators and will help you avoid typical problems operating an OSG site from the beginning.

 ### Shared File Systems